 One of the biggest cost-saving measures to cut potentially thousands off your bathroom design is to limit your wall tiles.
 Not all walls have to be tiled, and the tiles don’t have to go to the ceiling.
 In fact, more often than not, they aren’t and don’t.

 This is one of the best tips to achieve a bathroom renovation on the cheap.
-Be selective with your tiles and choose only to tile the necessary areas, which is usually the Shower, behind the vanity, and behind the bath.
+Be selective with your tiles and choose only to tile the necessary areas, which are usually the shower, behind the vanity, and behind the bath.
 All other walls can be painted plasterboard.

 Choose JV Board over tiles

 If you still want to give it a lux look for less, consider installing VJ Board to walls that have no contact with water.
-VJ groove boarding is one of the biggest trends right now, so it won’t look like you’re looking to cut costs, just tying to be trending.
+VJ groove boarding is one of the biggest trends right now, so it won’t look like you’re looking to cut costs; just trying to be trending.

 Choose Wall Tiles over Feature Wall Tiles